PERSONAL GROWTH AND DEVELOPMENT

 The deep well of institutional knowledge and know-how contributed by those employees of long tenure is balanced by a staff intake of 36% over the past three years.
 This enables Peregrine to stay abreast of new concepts and ideas within the financial industry and makes room for future succession planning.

 Strategies are implemented, where possible, to attract and retain employees from all generational categories in order to maintain and promote diversity and retain institutional knowledge.
 The aim is to enhance and build on the strengths associated with each generation and to unlock collaboration, understanding and sharing amongst employees.

-Individual coaching and mentoring is offered to ensure ongoing development, even in the absence of formal training.
-Peregrine continues cultivating a relationship of trust with staff, encouraging independence and entrepreneurialism.
-Management continues to engage with all employees on a continuous basis to stay abreast of any specific needs in order to create a sense of inter-relatedness.
+Management engages with all employees on a continuous basis to stay up-to-date of any specific needs in order to create a sense of inter-relatedness.

 The Group further understands that employees are not one-dimensional and fulfil many roles simultaneously.
 A holistic approach to employee wellness and life cycles has been implemented with various factors such as flexible working hours, extended maternity leave and working from home having been introduced where possible and applicable.